thejournalwriter/linked-blog-starter-md/neovim time/neovim and vim shortcuts.md

 - `: {line_number}` to move cursor to said line

 #### Visual mode
-- Position the cursor, then press `V` to begin selecti
+- Position the cursor, then press `V` to begin selecting text
+- Move cu
 ---

 vim progress: